Public Citizens Advisory Committee Process

 Committee Member behavior will be governed by the RBD CAC Member Code of Conduct.
 The Code covers each CAC Member’s obligation to:

-Not use the position of CAC membership to secure unwarranted benefits for them self, their family, or their business associates;
+- Not use the position of CAC membership to secure unwarranted benefits for themselves, their family, or their business associates;

-Disclose all potential and actual conflicts of interest; and
+- Disclose all potential and actual conflicts of interest;

 CAC Members must acknowledge in writing that they have read and understand the RBD CAC Code of Conduct and are required to disclose to the GOSR Ethics Officer any real or potential conflicts of interest that might arise from participation and membership on the CAC prior to an appointment being made.